Si1ker/WotlkProgression/patch 3.0/README.md

 - New class: Death Knights
 - New Raids: Naxxaramas - Eye of Eternity - Obsidian Sanctum - Obsidian Sanctum - Vault of Archavon: Archavon
 - New arenas: Dalaran Arena - The Circle of Valor
-- Arena Season 5: Savage - Hateful and Deadly
+- Arena Season 5: Savage - Hateful - Deadly

 ### Steps: